rackerlabs/technical-blog/_posts/2016-01-12-Provision-Azure-SQL-for-Sitecore.md

 }
 ```

-The cmdlet **Get-AzureSqlDatabaseImportExportStatus** will let us check our import status.
+The cmdlet **Get-AzureSqlDatabaseImportExportStatus** lets us check our import status.
 It expects a string and not a credential object.
 I found a [snippet of code](http://stackoverflow.com/questions/21741803/powershell-securestring-encrypt-decrypt-to-plain-text-not-working) that will convert the object back to a string.
 This will loop and check every 30 seconds until all the database imports are finished.

 ```sh
 #Get-AzureSqlDatabaseImportExportStatus expects a string for password.